Hi beautravelers! 😀

 From there, just cross the Seine and find yourself in front of the world’s most famous bookstore: Shakespeare and Company.

-It’s not only a unique place to visit, the author reading sessions that are held frequently are very convenient for a small budget traveler – they are free and so is the glass of wine afterwards. 🙂
+It’s not only a unique place to visit, but the author reading sessions that are held frequently are also very convenient for a small budget traveler – they are free and so is the glass of wine afterwards. 🙂

 If you’re visiting in the summer, you best invest your remaining €1 in a bottle of beer from the supermarket and do it like locals: have a seat at the Seine and enjoy the evening in the beautiful Parisian setting.